anuschka/QCapp/README.md

 # QCapp

-This is a very simple Django site.
-It demonstrates Django authentication and runs a couple of tests.

-The site has a home page that directs users to the web portal (which is for authenticated users only).
-There is a login page, a logout page, and a basic web portal home page.
+This is a Django application that will automate a Quality control daily control of reagents in a lab.
+The application will be used in a public blood bank.

+Wireframes for the application are <a href="http://anuschka.github.io/assets/QCApp.pdf">here</a>.